jeremywillans/roomos-portal/README.md

 **NOTE** You must be a Device Admin in your Webex Org for this to work.

-## Installation
+## Deployment

+1. Register an Integration at [Webex Developers](https://developer.webex.com/my-apps) for your Organisation
-1. Build and Deploy Docker Container (or deploy to Cloud)
+2. Build and Deploy Docker Container (or deploy to Cloud)

 Node command to create a secret - `node -e "console.log(crypto.randomBytes(32).toString('hex'))"`